-For an overview of what to expect at every stage of your pleural mesothelioma cancer care, visit cancer.org.au/ cancercareguides/pleural-mesothelioma.
+For an overview of what to expect at every stage of your cancer care, visit cancer.org.au/cancercareguides/ pleural-mesothelioma or cancer.org.au/cancercareguides/ peritoneal-mesothelioma.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.